Indian Administrative Service: Shortage of officers

+Resistance to change

+The bureaucratic culture within the IAS can sometimes lead to resistance to change and a reluctance to adopt new ideas or reforms.
+This can hinder innovation and prevent the adoption of best practices, making it challenging to address emerging challenges effectively.

 Lateral entry

 Media personalities, some retired IAS officers and a few academics have argued in favour of lateral entry into the IAS to inject fresh blood into the service.
 They argue that it would help refresh the bureaucracy, offer competitiveness and bring in alternate perspectives.
 A counter-argument has been put forward that a lateral entry process could be manipulated due to corruption and cronyism.
 It is further argued that lateral entry would not lead to improvements in managerial performance or accountability, and while it may create synergy between the government and big businesses, it could also compromise the integrity of government.
 It has also been argued that it could weaken the bureaucracy instead.
 The union government has frequently ruled out lateral entry into the IAS.

 Political influence

 Several think tanks and media outlets have argued that the IAS is hamstrung by political influence within the service.
 It has been reported that many local political leaders have been seen to have interfered with IAS officers.
 Politicians have also exerted pressure on IAS officers by repeatedly transferring them, suspending them, beating them, and, in some extreme cases, killing them.

 While hearing T. S. R. Subramanian v.
 Union of India, the Supreme Court of India ruled that IAS officers – and other civil servants – were not required to act on oral instructions given by politicians as they 'undermined credibility'.